LexMachinaInc/node-lexmachina-api-client/README.md

 ## Query aspects

 The following methods control aspects of the query and operation of the query.
 By default the page size is 5 cases and it can be increased to a maximum of 100.
+These function calls can be chained.

 - CaseQueryRequest.setOrdering()
 - CaseQueryRequest.setPage()